jtlapp/fieldzoo/README.md

 To test, you'll first need to acquire a Supabase access token, which you can do after you've created a Supabase account.
 You'll use this token to login to Supabase.

+The test instance gets its environment from `.env.test`.
 After building the repo and starting the Docker daemon, you can run the tests as follows:

 ```bash
 cd fieldzoo/